scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 allow actions to stop the simulation when they complete which for example, could be useful for tuning MC trial move sizes.
 With respect to performance, with zero copy access to the data on the CPU or GPU, custom actions can also achieve high performance using standard Python libraries like NumPy, SciPy, numba, CuPy and others.
-Below we show an example of a :code:`CustomAction` that switches a :code:`fraction` of particles of type :code:`initial_type` to type :code:`final_type` each time it is run.
+Below we show an example of a :code:`Action` that switches a :code:`fraction` of particles of type :code:`initial_type` to type :code:`final_type` each time it is run.
 This action could be refined to implement a reactive MC move reminiscent of :cite:`glotzer.etal1994`.
 Refining the class to obey detailed balance or have a variable switch rate